What is the GED® test?

 How can I get another copy of my GED® transcript?

-You will need to send the state GED® office a request for a transcript or diploma in writing.
+You will need to send the state GED® office a request for a transcript in writing.
 In your request, include your name at time of testing, date of birth, Social Security number, where/when you took the tests, specific address of where to send the scores, and your signature.
-Mail to GED® Testing, Three Capitol Mall, Little Rock, AR 72201 or fax to (501) 682-1982.
+Mail to GED® Testing, Three Capitol Mall, Little Rock, AR 72201 or fax to (501) 682-1982 or scan the above information and send it to GED@arkansas.gov .

 For a copy of the form to request an official diploma or transcript, Click Here